sridharnandigam/personal-blog/content/posts/linux.md

 ```
 alias rm="rm -I"
 ```
-If you ever screw up and accidentally delete files like I did, there is SOME chance of recovering deleted files from your SSD using the photorec tool or other tools online.
+If you ever screw up and accidentally delete files like I did, there is SOME chance of recovering deleted files from your SSD.
+I personally used the photorec tool but there are many other tools available online.
 However, it's best not to take that chance.
-Back up your files and add the above snippet to your bash script so that it confirms the deletion of files because a mistyped "rm -rf" can really ruin your day.
+Back up your files and add the above snippet to your bash script so that it confirms the deletion of files with you.
+Trust me, a mistyped "rm" command can really ruin your day.